itteerde/fvttconfig/org/notes/upadate_2022-11-09_common_01.md

     1. Jorrick: Use the Macro `Twilight Sanctuary tHP`.
 Check that there is a `ui.notifications.warn` message informing you that Jorrick is to far away.
     1. Jorrick: Move Jorrick directly above Dusk.
     1. Jorrick: Use the Macro `Twilight Sanctuary tHP`.
 Should give Jorrick `hp.temp` and tell us about it in Chat.
+    1. GM: Advance Turns for 10 Turns.
+The Aura and the `Effect` `Channel Divinity: Twilight Sanctuary` should (seem to [aura is size 0]) be removed from Dusk.
+    1. GM: Advance Turn to Jorrick.
+    1. Jorrick: Use the Macro `Twilight Sanctuary tHP`.
+Check that there is a `ui.notifications.error` message informing you that Jorrick did not find a Twilight Cleric (yeah, the message is not ideal).
 1. Mighty Summoner
     1. Install tr-summons.
     1. Put Mighty Summoner Macro into Control Bar.